method5/method5/install_method5.md

 Installing Method5 is a one-time, semi-automated process.
 Pick one person to install and administer Method5.
 That person should have intermediate DBA skills, and preferably some development background.

 Testing Method5 only requires a single database.
 A multi-database environment can be simulated by inserting fake values in step 4, "Configure M5_DATABASE".

-Create rows with fake database names but set the connect strings to use the same database.
+If you are using the multitenant architecture, Method5 has currently only been tested on pluggable databases, not container databases.

 If there are problems with the installation please submit an issue to the GitHub repository, or send an email to Jon Heller at jon@jonheller.org.